 Let’s journey on!

-God, I pray for your eternal plans and purposes to be fully worked out in the life of the person reading this teaching!
+God, I pray for your eternal purposes to be fully worked out in the life of the person reading this teaching!